 Remedies.
 Upon the happening and continuance of any Event of Default, IBank and the Trustee, as assignee, may enforce payment or other performance by the Board by mandamus or other appropriate proceeding for the enforcement of any other legal or equitable remedy as IBank or the Trustee, respectively, shall deem effectual in support of its rights or duties hereunder, including to direct transfer of all amounts then and thereafter to be held in the Restricted Assets Fund to the Trustee to be held for the benefit of the Owners of the Bonds and applied as provided in this Master Trust Indenture and any Series Indenture.
 No delay or omission of IBank or the Trustee to exercise any right or power arising from any default or acquiescence therein, and every power and remedy given by this Section 6.02 may be exercised from time to time and as often as shall be deemed expedient.

 Agreement to Pay Attorneys’ Fees and Expenses.
-In the event the Board should default under any of the provisions of this Agreement, whether or not such default constitutes an Event of Default hereunder, and IBank or the Trustee should employ attorneys, including, in the case of IBank, the State Attorney General’s Office and its internal counsel, or incur other expenses for the collection of the payments due under this Agreement or the enforcement of performance or observance of any obligation or agreement on the part of the Board herein contained, the Board agrees to pay to IBank and the Trustee the reasonable fees and expenses of such attorneys and such other reasonable expenses so incurred by IBank or the Trustee.
+In the event the Board should default under any of the provisions of this Agreement, including the failure to perform an obligation imposed on it under the Indenture pursuant to Section 5.05 hereof, whether or not such default constitutes an Event of Default hereunder, and IBank or the Trustee should employ attorneys, including, in the case of IBank, the State Attorney General’s Office and its internal counsel, or incur other expenses for the collection of the payments due under this Agreement or the enforcement of performance or observance of any obligation or agreement on the part of the Board herein contained, the Board agrees to pay to IBank and the Trustee the reasonable fees and expenses of such attorneys and such other reasonable expenses so incurred by IBank or the Trustee.

 Effect of Discontinuance or Abandonment.
 In case any proceeding taken by IBank or the Trustee on account of any Event of Default shall have been discontinued or abandoned for any reason, or shall have been determined adversely to IBank or the Trustee, as applicable, then and in every such case IBank and the Trustee shall be restored to their former positions and rights under the Indenture and this Agreement, and all rights, remedies and powers of the Trustee, the Owners of the Bonds and IBank shall continue as though no such proceeding had been taken.